badmanwillis/Eduardo/README.md

 ### Design and construction
 - An improved attachment method, which still allows for end effectors to be easily swapped.
 The current end effector attachement is friction fit, and can become loose over time.
 - Create a better mount for the PSU and motor control board.
 Currently an elastic band is doing a fantastic job, but it's not ideal.
+- Addition of a belt tensioner for the  shoulder joint would make keeping the belt taught much simpler.
+- Replacing servo plugs with molex connectors.
+Current connects have no locking mechanism and can occasionally be pulled out when prismatic joint is at it's extremes.
+- A comb piece design with less sharp prongs should be considered.
+Adjust as necessary for comfort.

 ### Control Software
 - Intergrate a sensor to establish the cartesian position of the users head.
 This was attempted using a KinectV2, and a custom stereo camera system, but was abandoned due to time.